 You will need the following materials to do the work of the course.
 The required textbook is available from the University’s textbook supplier, MBS Direct.

 Business Forecasting is a three-credit online course, consisting of six modules.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, participate in a synchronous event, complete a midterm assignment, and complete a final project.
 See below for details.

-One synchronous event will be held during week 4 (See course calendar).
+One synchronous event will be held during week 4 (See Course Calendar).
 During the live event, students will discuss their final project topic providing some context on why the chose this topic including an explanation and justification for their choice.
-Students will dial into a teleconference number (provided by your mentor) at a set time.
+To access the event, click the Collaboration Space link in the Edison Live! section of the course site a few minutes before the designated time.
+Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.
 Your mentor will work with the class to propose a time that works best and accommodates the majority.

 So as to provide an opportunity for the student to illustrate a comprehensive understanding of business forecasting, they will be required to submit a 10 to 12 page paper on a topic related to business intelligence.
 Within this paper, the student should clearly identified their topic early in the paper so as to best illustrate this topic throughout their paper.
 Further, the student should offer a variety of key points so as to support each point and illustrating its intentions as well as its support for the overall topic of their paper.

 See the final project area of the course website for more details.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows: